-Proving they've had a Heel-Face Turn, EA brings us the Dead Space 2 Collectors Edition.
+EA brings us the Dead Space 2 Collectors Edition.
 It comes with a replica plasma cutter, a special code, the soundtrack and the game (and one other thing).
 The Replica Plasma Cutter is awesome and actually holdable (and the trigger can be pulled).
 It's only $80.

 The console version of Street Fighter IV has a Collector's Edition that comes with the game, an art book, an OVA and the box itself was a diorama featuring C. Viper and Ryu.